lukso-network/LIPs/LSPs/LSP-2-ERC725YJSONSchema.md

 }
 ```

-- `name`: describes the name of the key.
+- `name`: describe the name of the key.
 - `key`: the **keccak256** hash of the `name`.
 - `keyType`: describe *how* the key MUST be treated.
 - `valueType`: describe *how* the value MUST be decoded.